I’m Katie, an eco-living coach.

 - Our family valued cars that were still working in good condition and we had the privilege of being able to pass cars down within the family.
 My first car was a 1992 Buick, complete with velvety seats and a bronze exterior.
 It had carried my great-grandparents for a time, then my grandpa, then my uncle, and I felt a sense of pride driving around in that metal beast.
-Guys, I even had a cassette tape converter with a cord that could plug into my big fat iPod, allowing me to drive around blasting music from the many playlists my friends and I spent hours creating… What else did I need?!
+I even had a cassette tape converter with a cord that could plug into my big fat iPod, allowing me to drive around blasting music from the many playlists my friends and I spent hours creating… What else did I need?! 😉

 Fast forward to when Kevin and I bought our first home…

 - We were able to afford it because the entire thing needed to be gutted and re-done.
 YouTube DIY videos, Craigslist and Home Depot became our world.
-Throughout the years of turning that house into our home, some innate sense drove us to find treasures that would have otherwise been wasted (something Kevin has always had a knack for and I find oh-so-sexy).
+Throughout the years of turning that house into our home, some innate sense drove us to find treasures that would have otherwise been wasted (something Kevin has always had a knack for, which I find oh-so-sexy).
 Our kitchen countertops were cut out of a granite slab we chose from the company’s scrap pile, as it was big enough for the dimensions of our tiny space.
 Almost all of our furniture has been given to us or bought second-hand.
 Inspired by a friend, we even turned an old bureau that we found at a thrift store into a vanity for our bathroom — all we needed to do was paint, fix the doors, cut into the top to insert a sink and tile around the surface!

 - We have owned three dogs together, and each one has been a rescue.